-10. Can a company guarantee or secure the obligations of another group company; are there limitations in this regard?
+10. Can a company guarantee or secure the obligations of another group company; are there limitations in this regard, including for example corporate benefit concerns?

 Yes, in the US, guarantees fall into three categories, namely (i) "downstream" guarantees whereby a parent company guarantees the debt of its subsidiary, (ii) "upstream" guarantees whereby a subsidiary guarantees the debt of its parent entity, and (iii) "crossstream" guarantees whereby a subsidiary guarantees the debt of a sister company.
 Hence, a company incorporated in the US is generally permitted to guarantee and secure the obligations of another group member, subject to certain considerations and limitations.
 In order to be enforceable, the guarantee will need to comply with certain general principles such as the receipt and sufficiency of consideration and in some states, the guarantee must be in writing and duly executed by the guarantor in order to comply with the Statute of Frauds.
-However, the guarantor does not need to demonstrate direct corporate benefit to the guarantor in order to determine the sufficiency of consideration where such intercorporate guarantee that benefits the group as a whole.
-The corporate benefit consideration would also be relevant in insolvency proceedings, specifically in determining whether such guarantee can be challenged as a fraudulent transfer under the US Bankruptcy Code (as discussed in Question 24 below).
+However, a wholly owned guarantor does not need to demonstrate direct corporate benefit to the guarantor in order to determine the sufficiency of consideration where such intercorporate guarantee that benefits the group as a whole.
+The corporate benefit consideration would also be relevant in insolvency proceedings, specifically in determining whether such guarantee can be challenged as a fraudulent transfer under the US Bankruptcy Code (as discussed in Question 18 below).

-11. Are there any restrictions against providing security to support borrowings incurred for the purposes of acquiring shares: (i) of the company; (ii) of any company which directly/indirectly owns shares in the company; or (iii) in a related company?
+11. Are there any restrictions against providing guarantees and/or security to support borrowings incurred for the purposes of acquiring directly or indirectly: (i) shares of the company; (ii) shares of any company which directly or indirectly owns shares in the company; or (iii) shares in a related company?

 Generally, unlike in certain other jurisdictions, the US does not have any restrictions on "financial assistance" that would prohibit providing guarantees or security to support borrowings to finance the acquisition of a target company (or its direct or indirect parent or any related company).
 However, depending on the type of entity being acquired or that is required to provide the guarantee or security, there may be regulatory issues to consider when the guarantee or security provider is a specialized or regulated entity.
-Nevertheless, the fraudulent transfer issues noted in Question 24 below would also be relevant in a scenario where guarantees and/or security are bring provided to support borrowings to acquire the shares of another company and accordingly, the applicable company and the lenders will need to be comfortable with the solvency of the guarantors and security providers prior to entering into such guarantees and/or security (hence the loan documentation will include a solvency representation to this effect).
+Nevertheless, the fraudulent transfer issues noted in Question 18 below would also be relevant in a scenario where guarantees and/or security are bring provided to support borrowings to acquire the shares of another company and accordingly, the applicable company and the lenders will need to be comfortable with the solvency of the guarantors and security providers prior to entering into such guarantees and/or security (hence the loan documentation will include a solvency representation to this effect).